turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

 We want to be able to put it in the Redux store when it comes back.

 Today, we will:
-- Discuss what middlware is, and what it is used for
+- Discuss what middleware is, and what it is used for
 - Learn about Thunks, and the problems they solve for us
 - Explore a familiar project, and discuss where we could use thunks
 - Write some thunks